Magnolia virginiana

 - Fruit Description:

-- Cone-like aggregate of follicles that are large and have many segments.
+- The fruits are up to 2 inches long cone-like aggregates of follicles that are large and have many segments.
 They have bright red seeds that mature in fall and can be showy.
 The seeds dangle from the fruits by a thread and are relished by birds.
-They grow up 2" long.

 -